oVirt/ovirt-system-tests/README.md

 Patches are welcome!

-Please submit patches to [gerrit.ovirt.org:ovirt-system-tests](https://gerrit.ovirt.org/#/admin/projects/ovirt-system-tests).
+Please submit patches to [GitHub:ovirt-system-tests](https://github.com/oVirt/ovirt-system-tests.
-If you are not familiar with the review process for Gerrit patches you can read about [Working with oVirt Gerrit](https://ovirt.org/develop/dev-process/working-with-gerrit.html) on the [oVirt](https://ovirt.org/) website.
+If you are not familiar with the review process for GitHub patches you can read about [Working with oVirt GitHub](https://ovirt.org/develop/dev-process/working-with-github.html) on the [oVirt](https://ovirt.org/) website.

-**NOTE**: We might not notice pull requests that you create on Github, because we only use Github as a read-only backup.

 ### Found a bug or documentation issue?